aireuhl/i_e/timeline.md

     United States and an indigenous people, the Delaware Nation.
 Over the last two hundred years, <a href="https://www.archives.gov/research/native-americans/treaties"
-    title="">more than 500 treaties, executive orders and acts of Congress</a> have since been passed thereby transforming the lived and spatial experience of indigenous people within these territories.</p><p>Use the arrows to navigate through our timeline and explore the evolution of the visual and geographic representation of the North American land mass.
+    title="">more than 500 treaties, executive orders and acts of Congress</a> have since been passed thereby transforming the lived and spatial experience of Indigenous people within these territories.</p><p>Use the arrows to navigate through our timeline and explore the evolution of the visual and geographic representation of the North American land mass.
 Maps are arranged by the year issued and treaties